 After my husband asked permission to enter the neighbor’s backyard, we went together to pick up Solo’s remains and bring him back to our house, the place that was never meant to be his permanent home but was the only home he knew for the almost three years of his life, ever since he was just a little kitten hiding with his siblings under our shed.
 We buried him in our backyard, saying our final goodbyes.
 Ironically, about a week later someone called and asked if Solo was still available for adoption.
 They were looking for a neutered Tuxedo male to keep company with a Tuxedo female who had recently lost her companion.
 Solo would have been perfect.
 The call came about two weeks too late.

 A few days later, we attended an event with a few friends and acquaintances.
 One of the people there was a man who had lost his younger son to suicide just a few months before.
 I can’t even imagine the kind of pain that man had gone (and was still going) through.
-I also remember feeling embarrassed about how much I was still suffering for the loss of a rescue cat, and how self-conscious I felt after a friend asked what was wrong with me, and I shared it with him.
+I also remember feeling embarrassed about how much I was still suffering for the loss of our rescue cat, and how self-conscious I felt after a friend asked what was wrong with me, and I shared it with him.
 I caught myself trying to justify what I was feeling and why I was still feeling that way.

 Over the years I’ve suffered my share of losses, as everyone else.
 In the past year alone, my grandmother (with whom I had a very special connection) and a cousin-in-law (a special and wonderful young woman with whom I also shared a special connection) passed away.
-In addition to Solo, we also lost three other rescue cats; one of them was especially hard, as it was a sweet little kitten who got severely sick and had to be put to sleep.
+In addition to Solo, we also lost three other rescue cats; one was them was especially hard, as it was a sweet little kitten who got severely sick and had to be put to sleep.
 I still carry all of them with me.

 As these events caused me to muse about loss more than usual; and considering that every single one of us deals with loss on a regular basis, I decided to write down some thoughts and feelings in relation to this important and reoccurring theme.